Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures

-Using ab initio PESs, vibrational state-resolved master equation calculations~\cite{JaffeSP2015} and direct molecular simulations (DMS)~\cite{SchwartzentruberGV2018} make it possible to predict the dynamics of the vibrational energy distribution in a relaxing and dissociating gas mixture.
-It is found that the distribution of internal energies is non-Boltzmann~\cite{ValentiniSBNC2015, ValentiniSBC2016, grover19a, grover19b, torres24a}, resulting in a reduction of the dissociation rate by a factor of between 2 and 5, relative to an assumed Boltzmann distribution at $T_v$.
-Thus, non-Boltzmann effects must be included in a model for air dissociation.
-Recent examples of both kinetic and continuum models that include non-Boltzmann effects can be found in Refs.~\cite{singh20b, singh20c}, where it is shown that reasonable model assumptions could lead to more simplified two-temperature models for CFD.
-Separate recent DMS calculations on the Minnesota PESs have also yielded characteristic vibrational relaxation times for the major diatomic species in air~\cite{torres24b}.
+Beyond this approach, relying on ab initio PESs in rovibrational state-resolved master equation calculations~\cite{PanesiJSM2013, KimB2013, JaffeSP2015} and Direct Molecular Simulations (DMS)~\cite{SchwartzentruberGV2018} makes it possible to predict the dynamics of the vibrational energy distribution in a dynamically relaxing and dissociating gas mixture.
+Over multiple DMS studies~\cite{ValentiniSBNC2015, ValentiniSBC2016, grover19a, grover19b, torres20b, torres24a} it has consistently been observed that the distribution of internal energies is non-Boltzmann, resulting in a reduction of the dissociation rate by a factor of $2$ to $5$ relative to an assumed Boltzmann distribution at $T_\mathrm{v}$.
+Thus, non-Boltzmann effects must be accounted for in some capacity in any practical multi-temperature model for air dissociation.
+Recent examples of both kinetic and continuum models that include non-Boltzmann effects can be found in Refs.~\cite{singh20b, singh20c}, where it is shown that reasonable model assumptions could lead to more simplified two-temperature models for Computational Fluid Dynamics (CFD).
+Recent DMS calculations of air dissociation in the quasi-steady-state (QSS) regime~\cite{torres24a} in particular, have yielded estimates for non-Boltzmann rate coefficients and vibrational energy removed by dissociation for the most relevant reactions in high-temperature air.
+A subset of these results is further analyzed in Sec.~\ref{sec:nb_effects} to calibrate the non-Boltzmann correction factors of the two-temperature model proposed in this paper.
+Furthermore, DMS calculations have yielded estimates of characteristic vibrational relaxation times for the major diatomic species in air~\cite{ValentiniSBC2016, grover19a, grover19b, torres24b}.
 Thus, with accurate PESs it is possible to compute data for all three critical components of a dissociation model.
-In this work, we analyze a database of QCT results.
-We investigate the mechanics of dissociation and identify key trends that exist for the dissociation reactions considered.
-We find that the Marrone-Treanor (MT) model captures these trends quite well and we propose several modifications, resulting in a new multi-temperature model for air dissociation.